plone/training/docs/mastering-plone/features.md

 Edit the front page:

 - Open http://localhost:3000/ in a browser.
-- Login with "admin" and password "secret".
+- Login with "admin" and password "admin".
 - Click the {guilabel}`edit` button.
   ```{figure} _static/frontpage_edit.png
   ```